BVI Highlights

 ANEGADA

-Anegada is known for its long white sand deserted beaches and Caribbean lobsters.
+Anegada is known for its long white sandy beaches and Caribbean lobsters.
 Nicknamed the “Drowned” island, this coral reef island differs from the rest of the BVI as it is not volcanic in origin.
-Anegada is 10 miles long by 2 ½ miles wide with its highest point being 28 feet.
+Anegada is 10 miles long by 2 ½ miles wide, with its highest point being 28 feet.
 It’s surrounded by a horseshoe reef that is 18 miles long, making it the third-largest reef system in the world.
-The reef offers spectacular snorkeling and calm waters provide an abundance of Caribbean lobster served to you by the warm people of Anegada.
-Island tours take you to conch island and watch flamboyant flamingos.
+The reef offers spectacular snorkeling with an abundance of marine life and vibrant coral.
+Rent a car, moped or Mini Moke to explore the island and visit the flamingo pond, beach bars and the beaches along the north shore.
+You can also take a tour with a local guide to the Conch Island.
+Enjoy fresh locally caught lobster in one of the many restaurants that line the shore in the anchorage.

 Cow Wreck Beach

-This beach was named for a ship that sunk off the coast in the early 1900s.
-The vessel was carrying cow bones that were slated to be ground for fertilizer.
+This beach earned its name from when a ship full of cow bones wrecked off the coast in the early 1900s.
 If you look close enough when you snorkel the long barrier reef, you just may see them!
 Cow Wreck also has a beach bar and restaurant.
 Literally, just turn left at the cow skull on the corner of the road and you will find yourself at this remote beach.
-Learn to kite-surf or rent the gear from a local instructor.
 Photo: Anton Bertie

 Loblolly Beach

 Ranked one of the world’s best beaches, Loblolly Beach boasts miles of secluded, unspoiled sand lined with hammocks and sun shelters.
 For sandy recreation, explore its beach bars and restaurants, 360-degree lookout, or a 50-foot walk out into the ocean.
 Located on Anegada’s northern shore, this is one of the best shore-entry snorkeling spots in the Caribbean, where visibility can exceed 100 feet on a calm day.
-Loblolly beach is the home of The Big Bamboo Restaurant & bar.
-A colorful and lively atmosphere, this large open-air dining room and bar area surrounded by an abundance of sea-grape trees.
-Enjoy snorkeling and your barman’s famous Anegada rum punch.
-Cottages are also available for an overnight stay or longer.
+Loblolly beach is the home of The Big Bamboo Restaurant & Bar.
+A colorful and lively atmosphere, this large open-air dining and bar area surrounded by an abundance of sea-grape trees.

 Anegada Beach Club

 The Anegada Beach Club offers 15 suites for those who wish to stay on this beautiful stretch of beach for a couple of days.
 Onsite fun can be had on the beach, with volleyball and badminton, or in the water with kayaking, snorkeling, paddle boarding, and kiteboarding.
-The resort also has a pool that is great for swimming with kids.
-After working up an appetite, dig in at the onsite bar and restaurant, which is open for breakfast, lunch, and dinner daily.
+The resort also has a small pool and onsite bar and restaurant, which is open for breakfast, lunch, and dinner daily.

 JOST VAN DYKE

 Foxy’s is the most famous beach bar in the Caribbean.
-Started as a shack in the 1960s that would be open for one day, this beach bar soon grew to be one of the top busiest New Year’s Eve party spots in the world.
+Started as a shack in the 1960s that would be open for one day, this beach bar soon grew to be one of the top busiest New Year’s Eve (or “Old Year’s Eve”) party spots in the world.
 Jimmy Buffet is rumored to have written several songs while sitting at Foxy’s.
 This bar is full of character, particularly the character of Foxy himself, who greets visitors with impromptu songs to a calypso beat.
-Foxy’s New Year’s Eve Party – is well known the world over for throwing one of the biggest and best New Year’s Eve (or “Old Years’ Eve”) parties anywhere!

 Beachfront bars in White Bay, such as Ivan’s Stress-Free Bar (from Kenny Chesney’s song), the Soggy Dollar Bar, Hendo’s Hideout, and One Love Bar are popular in Jost Van Dyke.
 The Soggy Dollar Bar is named after the patron who swam ashore with money in his pocket to buy drinks.
 “Perhaps it’s the setting of White Bay, the thirst from the swim, the perfect blend, or just because of the tradition of the Original Painkiller cocktail at the Soggy Dollar… whatever the reason, welcome and enjoy.
 Stay Soggy my friends…”